 - The Interfraternity Council is the governing body of all member IFC fraternities at the University of Missouri.
 Its purpose is to promote unity, sustain and increase the internal strength and power of the Greek system at the University of Missouri, provide information and encourage involvement in campus and community affairs, as well as uphold the values upon which the Greek community at MU was founded; scholarship, leadership, service and brotherhood.

 - The Multicultural Greek Council (MGC) strives to create and maintain an all-inclusive and culturally diverse environment, by fostering cultural awareness and upholding fraternal and sororal values.
-The MGC was formed in order meet the individual and collective needs of its member sororities and fraternities by promoting unity and coordinating programs, while cultivating the values of service leadership, bother/sisterhood, and scholarship.
+The MGC was formed in order meet the individual and collective needs of its member sororities and fraternities by promoting unity and coordinating programs, while cultivating the values of service leadership, brotherhood/sisterhood, and scholarship.

 - The purpose of NPHC shall be to promote an atmosphere of mutual respect and cooperation between Black fraternities and sororities; to disseminate information for a better understanding of Black Greek functions and purpose throughout the larger University community; to support and encourage high academic accomplishments; to maintain at all times smooth and cooperative relationships with other organizations; to support and encourage viable civic projects in the city of Columbia; and to be accomplished through cooperative efforts with the Legion of Black Collegians when NPHC performs joint civic functions that include each respective organization within NPHC.